jkulbe-msft/MTTCoHack-Arc-coach/README.md

 2. Start Cloudshell

-3. Run the script remove.ps1 in the Setup folder
+3. Run the script remove.ps1 in the Setup folder, specifying the resource group is optional, the default is 'rg-cohackArc'.
     ```powershell
-      .\MTTCoHackArc_AzureRemove.ps1
+      .\MTTCoHackArc_AzureRemove.ps1 [-resourceGroup 'rg-cohackArc']
     ```

 4. Delete any service pricipals created during the lab